Towards Causality-Aware Inferring: A Sequential Discriminative Approach for Medical Diagnosis: Related Work

-\jf{Most of the current task-oriented dialogue systems adopt the framework of reinforcement learning~(RL)~\cite{mnih2015human,lipton2017bbq,li2017end}, and some {works}~\cite{madotto2018mem2seq,wu2019global,lei2018sequicity} adopt the sequence-to-sequence style for dialogue generation.
-For medical dialogue \jf{systems}, due to a large number of symptoms, reinforcement learning is a better choice for topic selection~\cite{tang2016inquire,kao2018context,peng2018refuel}.
-Deep reinforcement learning has reaped a great success because of its good capacity of rich value function approximators~\cite{silver2017mastering,mnih2015human,hutson2019ai}.
-According to the type of action space, current RL methods can be divided into two classes, namely, discrete control~\cite{mnih2013playing} and continuous control~\cite{sutton1999policy}.
-In the context of medical automatic diagnosis, the actions of symptom-inquiry and disease-diagnosis are discrete.
-Therefore, most of \jf{the} current MAD methods {exploit} the classical discrete control methods, e.g. Deep Q-Network~(DQN)~\cite{mnih2015human} to select the actions. ~\cite{tang2016inquire} {applied} DQN to diagnose using synthetic data.
+As for the task-oriented dialogue agent, most of the current task-oriented dialogue systems adopt the framework of reinforcement learning~(RL)~\cite{mnih2015human,lipton2017bbq,li2017end}, and some works~\cite{madotto2018mem2seq,wu2019global,lei2018sequicity} adopt the sequence-to-sequence style for dialogue generation.
+For medical dialogue systems, due to a large number of symptoms, reinforcement learning is a better choice for topic selection~\cite{tang2016inquire,kao2018context,peng2018refuel}.
+In the context of MDA, the actions of symptom inquiry and disease diagnosis are discrete.
+Therefore, most of the current MDA methods exploit the classical discrete control methods, e.g., Deep Q-Network~(DQN)~\cite{mnih2015human} to select the actions. ~\cite{tang2016inquire} applied DQN to diagnose using synthetic data.
 While ~\cite{wei2018task} first did experiments on real-world data using DQN.
-To include explicit medical inductive bias for improving the diagnostic performance, ~\cite{xu2019end} {proposed} an end-to-end model guided by a symptom-disease knowledge graph.
-KR-DQN applies the predefined conditional probability of symptom and disease to transform the Q-values estimated by DQN.
-However, it's often difficult to get a knowledge graph in real life.
-Moreover, most of these methods integrate symptom-inquiry and disease-diagnosis actions into one single reinforced policy network without considering the essential difference between symptom-inquiry and disease-diagnosis, allowing the agent to jump into conclusions rashly to avoid the possible penalty in the diagnosis process.
-Different from these methods, our approach divides the actions for symptom-inquiry and disease-diagnosis into two separate but cooperative neural modules.
-The policy of our approach is only responsible for selecting \jf{symptoms} to be inquired about, while the actions of disease-diagnosis are passively selected through a comprehensive reasoning process.
-Moreover, as a medical application, a MAD agent is also required to consider the uncertainty of its decision to provide a robust and trustful diagnosis result.
-Most of the current MAD agent is allowed to jump into informing a disease without any regulation.
-Instead, our MAD agent takes the uncertainty to augment the decision-making process.
-There are plenty of works studying how to combine uncertainty and exploration~\cite{whaite1997autonomous, whaite1991uncertainty, mcallister2018robustness, osband2018randomized, burda2018exploration}.
-However, different from ours, these works {do not employ} the uncertainty to provide a stop mechanism for sequential decision making.}
+To include explicit medical inductive bias for improving the diagnostic performance, KR-DQN~\cite{xu2019end} {proposed} an end-to-end model guided by symptom-disease knowledge priors.
+KR-DQN applies the predefined conditional probability of symptom and disease to transform the estimated Q-values.